ArtyomYuryshev/atm-js-intermediate-playwright/README.md

 ### To run tests:

-You can run tests by using the following command in your terminal.
+You can run tests by using the following command in your terminal:

 ```shell
 npm test